Collocation extraction

 Collocation extraction is the task of using a computer to extract collocations automatically from a corpus.

 The traditional method of performing collocation extraction is to find a formula based on the statistical quantities of those words to calculate a score associated to every word pairs.
 Proposed formulas are mutual information, t-test, z test, chi-squared test and likelihood ratio.

 Within the area of corpus linguistics, collocation is defined as a sequence of words or terms which co-occur more often than would be expected by chance.
 'Crystal clear', 'middle management', 'nuclear family', and 'cosmetic surgery' are examples of collocated pairs of words.
-Some words are often found together because they make up a compound noun, for example 'riding boots' or 'motor cyclist'.
+Some words are often found together because they make up a compound noun, for example 'riding boots' or 'motor cyclist' or ‘collocation extraction’ its very self.